jolixab/jolix-maintenance/readme.txt

 == Description ==

-Jolix Maintenance is a lightweight WordPress plugin that allows you to put your site into maintenance mode with complete custom HTML control.
+Jolix Maintenance Mode is a lightweight WordPress plugin that allows you to put your site into maintenance mode with complete custom HTML control.
 Perfect for developers who want full control over their maintenance page design using modern tools like Tailwind CSS.

 **Key Features:**